akb825/DeepSea-libs/README.md

 ## Windows

-Windows is configured to create the 32-bit build by default.
-If your system is set up to find the 64-bit boost by default, you may need to have build `build-custom.bat` file to set the path for the 32-bit libraries.
-An example is:
+Windows is configured to build for 32-bit by default.
+You can also build for 64-bit by specifying the "win64" platform.
+The following is an example `build-custom.batch` script that can be used:

 	@echo off
-	.\build.bat "-DBOOST_LIBRARYDIR=C:\local\boost_1_68_0\lib32-msvc-14.0"
+	.\build.bat -p win64 -o DeepSea-libs-win64.zip